- 4 ft. level

-The key to our no-sag gate is using panel boards that are angled at 45 degrees (Photo 17).
+The key to our no-sag gate is using panel boards that are angled at 45 degrees.
 Each functions as a brace to keep the panel from sagging over time.
 The outer frame on each side also overlaps in opposite ways at each corner to make the gate even more solid.
-Cut and assemble the gate frames on a flat surface using Photo 16 – 18 and Figure B as guides.
-If your gate is the same size as your fence panels, you can use the top rail pattern to mark and cut the curved top.
-Otherwise you'll have to make a new pattern.
-Push both sides together and square them as a unit by shifting them until the diagonal measurements are equal (Photo 16).
+Cut and assemble the gate frames on a flat surface using Figure B as a guide.
+If your gate is the same size as your fence panels, you can use the top rail pattern, minus 1 in, to mark and cut the curved top.
+Otherwise, you'll have to make a new pattern.
+Push both sides together and square them as a unit by shifting them until the diagonal measurements are equal.
 The frames are fairly pliable, and it's easy to do if you have a partner to anchor the corner opposite the one you're pushing against.

-To panel each gate, begin with 1x6 boards cut with a 45-degree angle at one end and lay the points in the lower corners of the frames.
+To panel each gate, begin with two 1x6 boards cut with a 45-degree angle at one end and lay the points in the lower corners of the frames.
 Once you scribe and nail the boards, the frames will be rigid and you can simply fill the panels by scribing and cutting the rest of the boards spacing them about 1/4 in.
 Use the assemblies to measure and cut the frame for the other side of the gate, remembering to overlap the ends in the opposite direction.

-Photo 19: Space and hinge the gates
+Space and Hinge the Gates

 Here's the secret to hanging gates successfully.
-With the gates spaced 1/2 in. apart, screw two 2x4 or 2x6 “holding” boards to the gates, overhanging the ends several inches.
+With the gates spaced 1/2 in. apart on the ground, screw two 2x4 or 2x6 “holding” boards to the gates, overhanging the ends several inches.
 Then carry the assembly over to the opening and rest it on blocks at each end.
 Be sure to block the gates high enough to clear the ground when they swing open.
 Once you center the assembly in the opening, it's simple to mount the hinges to the posts and gates.
 Attach a 1x4 gate stop to the fixed gate, leaving a 1-in. overhang.